I’ve got some time between classes; where can I hang out?

 - Utilize the campus computer labs in the Library.
 You don’t have to be using a computer to take advantage of the quiet atmosphere that most labs provide.
 Grab your work, your laptop, and an empty seat at a table and enjoy the lack of noise and distraction.

 - Camp out in the dining hall during off hours.
 When everyone is free for lunch, the dining hall may be totally chaotic.
 But between meals, it can be quiet and peaceful.
 Grab a snack and enjoy the large table space you wouldn’t otherwise have access to.

 - Peek into the Academic Support Center.
-While it is recommended that you , it is a convenient study space before and after your Academic Support meeting.
+While it is recommended that you make an appointment, it is a convenient study space before and after your Academic Support meeting.

 - Head to larger venues that aren’t in use.
 Rudd often isn’t in use all the time.
 Head inside for some quiet time in a place that can help free your mind from distraction.
 Reading Shakespeare in an empty theatre may be just what you need to get into your assignment!

 - Check out this list of student activities and clubs.
 Don’t see the specific club you want?
 On the club page, learn how to start your own!
 There is no shortage of ways to get involved at Bryan!

 - If you still have questions about getting involved, take a moment to talk to the Office of Student Life, located on the second floor of Latimer.
 They can be reached by calling 423.775.7209.